-Football writer Alex Keble looks at how Arsenal will be boosted by the imminent return of Martin Odegaard.
+Alex Keble looks at how Arsenal will be boosted by Martin Odegaard's return from injury.
+The playmaker STARTS against Chelsea on Sunday.

-It has been a tough couple of months in his absence, but the Gunners will welcome the sight of their captain back in training as they prepare for Wednesday's trip to Internazionale Milano in the UEFA Champions League.
+It has been a tough couple of months for the Gunners in his absence, but they welcomed the sight of their captain coming on as a late substitute in Wednesday’s UEFA Champions League defeat to Internazionale.

 Arsenal have not won in three Premier League matches and following the 1-0 defeat to Newcastle United, performances, from an attacking perspective at least, appear to be getting worse over time.